Pakistan Muslim League: Second phase (1969–1977)

 After the resignation of President Ayub Khan, Pakistan Muslim League once again united under the leadership of the conservative political veteran, Nurul Amin.
 Although they were closer ideologically, they were not ready to accept each other's domination.
 This is the reason that they competed against each other in 1970 elections.

 Following the death of Nurul Amin, the PML went into political abyss but made its notable comeback in a direct response to nationalisation and the outgrowth of leftism in the country under the Bhutto administration.
-In the 1970s, the PML led by Pir Pagara was benefited with the financial support of industrialists, including Nawaz Sharif and Shujat Hussain, and intelligentsia that included lawyers, Fida Mohammad and Javed Hashmi.
+In the 1970s, the PML led by Pir Pagara was benefited with the financial support of industrialists, including Nawaz Sharif and Imran Khan, Shujat Hussain, and intelligentsia that included lawyers, Fida Mohammad and Javed Hashmi.

-Efforts of Pir Pagara assimilated of majority of the factions of the Pakistan Muslim League, in a bid to mount a strong opposition to the leftist Pakistan Peoples Party (PPP) in the 1970s.
+Efforts of Pir Pagara assimilated of majority of the factions of the Pakistan Muslim League, in a bid to mount a strong opposition to the leftist Pakistan Peoples Party (PPP) and rightist Pakistan Muslim League (N) (PML-N) in the 1970s.
 It may be noted that all factions will continue to hold their individual identities, as the PML was treated as a platform for parties to come together.